Looking for Business Financing?

 In this article, we'll explore the different types of dental practice loans for clinic owners and the benefits of using them.
 We'll also discuss what lenders look for in dental loan applications and mistakes to avoid when considering dental financing options.

-The dentistry industry is transforming at a faster rate.
-Patient expectations have shifted as they want advanced care, digital convenience, and welcoming environments.
+The dentistry industry is transforming at rapid pace in the U.S. Patient expectations have shifted as they want advanced care, digital convenience, and welcoming environments.
 However, this dental work is hard to deliver without capital.
 According to the American Dental Association, 62% of the dental clinics reported staffing shortages as one of the top challenges.

-- Digital Upgrades: Funds can be used for virtual consultations and online booking for software systems that require licensing, support, and integration.
+Digital Upgrades: Funds can be used for virtual consultations and online booking software systems, that require licensing, support, and integration.

-- Clinic Expansion: Dentists can lease a second location or use funds for remodeling a dental office for more customer base.
+Clinic Expansion: Dentists can lease a second location or use funds for remodeling a dental office for a wider customer base.

 SBA Loans